TwelveYC/Continuous-Time-Network-Modeling/README.md

 # Continuous-Time-Network-Modeling
 Continuous Time Complex Network Modeling Code
 ---
+This work is review of the paper
+*<TIE-DECAY TEMPORAL NETWORKS IN CONTINUOUS TIME
+AN EIGENVECTOR-BASED CENTRALITIE>*
-This work is review of the paper*<Models of Continuous-Time Networks with Tie Decay, Diusion, and Convection>* Focus on continuous time complex network model, and perpare for next wrok.
+Focus on continuous time complex network model, and prepare for next work.